British Rail Class 43 (HST): Buffered units

 After being fitted with buffers, these power cars began work as surrogate DVTs to work with the Class 91s and 89.
-The locomotives, working with conventional Mk3 stock, worked on the line between 1987 and 1991, when the last Class 91 locomotives entered service.
+The locomotives, working with conventional Mark 3 stock, worked on the line between 1987 and 1991, when the last Class 91 locomotives entered service.
 As well as buffers being fitted to these power cars, special remote control equipment was also added to the locomotives so they could be controlled by the locomotive at the front.
 Once these locomotives left DVT duties, the remote equipment was removed.